celestiaorg/celestia-app/docs/architecture/adr-016-social-upgrades.md

 #### Remove the ability to schedule an upgrade via token voting

-Implementing option 2 will involve removing the ability of the gov module to schedule an upgrade, while maintaining all of the upgrade logic.
+Implementing option 2 will involve removing the ability of the gov module to schedule an upgrade, while maintaining all the upgrade logic.
 The upgrade logic could be removed entirely, but more can be removed later depending on the decisions made in ADR018

 ```diff